joelagnel/lkmm-article-2023/index.md

 Putting all this together, we could conclude that if the final value of `y` is 2, then the read from `x` on `P1` happened after the write to `x` on `P0`.
 This means the read into register `r0` can never be 0.

-However, we are missing a subtle point related to propogation which can indeed make this happen!
-Even though we have the `->co` relation between the stores to `y`, the store to `x` can be propogated much later to thread `P1` as the `weak fence` delays the propogation.
+However, we are missing a subtle point related to propagation which can indeed make this happen!
+Even though we have the `->co` relation between the stores to `y`, the store to `x` can be propagated much later to thread `P1` as the `weak fence` delays the propagation.

 Let us see what it takes to forbid this mathematically and why weak fences cannot forbid it.
 First lets define a `->prop` relation.
-A `->prop` relation guarantees the propogation of changes to different memory locations to happen in a certain order.
+A `->prop` relation guarantees the propagation of changes to different memory locations to happen in a certain order.

 So for instance, if we have writes `W1` and `W2`, `W1 ->co W2` implies `W1 ->prop W2`.
-Weak fences also assist in propogation of previous `->co` links.
+Weak fences also assist in propagation of previous `->co` links.

 So, `W1 ->co W2 ->weak-fence W3` also implies `W1 ->prop W3`.
 This property of weak fences is called cumulativity.